CNS-OIST/draculab/README.md

 connection delay, and all connection delays in the network are multiples of it.

-The simulator is expected to be simple and compact enough that any experienced Python user can understand its source code and make any required adjustments.
+The simulator is has a relatively simple architecture, so that experienced Python users can understand its source code and make any required adjustments.

-Usage examples are in the Jupyter notebooks testX.ipynb .
+See the INSTALLATION file for installation instructions.

+A way to get started is to follow the tutorials in the 'tutorial' folder.